Logo Futurismo

 Ocean Conservation Research | Sperm Whale Sound

-CHAT box – “Cetacean Hearing And Telemetry” project
+CHAT Box – “Cetacean Hearing and Telemetry” Project

 Roxane Rambert | Bottlenose dolphins in Pico island.
 How do whales and dolphins communicate underwater?

-Roxane Rambert | Bottlenose dolphins in Pico island
+Roxane Rambert | Bottlenose dolphins in Pico Island

-The use of this machine proves that the dolphins have the ability to learn new “words” and associate them with new objects that are not naturally part of their environment and is the first step toward a better understanding of cetacean communication.
-You can learn more about this project on its website: CHAT Research and listen to common dolphin sounds.
+The use of this machine demonstrates that dolphins can learn new “words” and associate them with objects that are not naturally part of their environment, and it is a first step toward a better understanding of cetacean communication.

 Threats to Cetaceans’ Communication